eser/itec314/README.md

 itec314
 =======

-Solutions for the lab sessions of ITEC314 course.
+Solutions for the lab sessions of ITEC314 Multiplatform Programming (with Java) course.